Buy-visomitin-skq1-eye-drops/Visomitin-SKQ1-California/README.md

 * Portal Court & Portal Way — named after Louis Portal, who owned 400 acres of vineyards in San Jose.
 * Race Street (and Race Park) — named after Agricultural Park and the racetrack within it.
 The county park was later sold and developed into the Shasta Hanchett Park neighborhood.
 * Randol Avenue — named after James B. Randol, manager of the New Alamen Quicksilver Mine, who was part owner of the Dougherty-Randol Tract where the street is.
+* Reed Street — James F. Reed of the ill-fated Donner Party, with members of his family and associates similarly honored
+* Margaret Street — James Frazier Reed's wife Margret Backenstoe Reed
+* Virginia Street — Margret Reed's daughter Virginia Elizabeth Backenstoe
+* Martha Street — James & Margret Reed's daughter Martha Jane ("Patty") Reed Lewis
+* Keyes Street — Margret Reed's maiden name, Keyes
+* Bestor Street — James Frazier Reed's surveyor, Norman Bestor, who made subdivisions of Reed reservation
+* Rhodes Court — named after Judge A. L. Rhodes, whose house was at the corner of Rhodes Court and the Alameda
+* Saint James Street — named after Mission San Diego de Alcalá.
+San Jose's early downtown streets were named after the 21 California missions.
+James is the English translation of Diego.
+* Saint John Street — named after Mission San Juan Bautista.
+San Jose's early downtown streets were named after the 21 California missions.
+John is the English translation of Juan.
+* San Antonio Street — named after Mission San Antonio de Padua.
+San Jose's early downtown streets were named after the 21 California missions.
+* San Carlos Street — named after Mission San Carlos Borromeo de Carmelo or Mission Carmel as it is called today.
+San Jose's early downtown streets were named after the 21 California missions.
+* San Fernando Street — named after Mission San Fernando Rey de España.
+San Jose's early downtown streets were named after the 21 California missions.
+* San Salvador Street — Spanish for Holy Savior.
+* Santa Ana Ave — named after Saint Anne
+* Santa Clara Street — named after Mission Santa Clara.
+San Jose's early downtown streets were named after the 21 California Missions.
+* Schiele Avenue — named after Charles M. Schiele, who owned the Pacific Hotel, was on the city council.
+Schiele Ave and Magnolia Ave were developed by him
+* Senter Roard — named after German Senter
+* Sequoia Avenue — named after Sequoia National Park
+* Sierra Avenue — named after the Sierra Nevada mountain range that Yosemite National Park is in.
+* Singletary — named after Emory C. Singletary's mansion on The Alameda at this location.
+Emory Singletary was an early San Jose pioneer, who founded the First National Bank of San Jose in 1874 and was director of the California State Agricultural Society
+* Stockton Avenue — Commodore Robert F. Stockton, who developed the Garden Alameda neighborhood that the street borders.
+Sunol Street — named after Spanish settler Antonio Marie Suñol (1796–1865), who partnered with Henry Morris Naglee to convert Mexican land grants in 1857.
+* Taylor — named after Methodist Bishop Alfred Taylor Howard
+* Trinidad Street — Spanish for Trinity.
+* Tully Road — named after John Tully, who owned several thousand acres in Evergreen Valley.
+* University Street — named for the street that was the main entrance to the University of the Pacific before it moved to Stockton, California and the facility became Bellarmine College Prep High School.
+San Jose State University keeps their president's home on this street as well.
+* Vendome Avenue — named after the mansion of Josiah Belden that later became the Vendome Hotel.
+* Vermont Street — Originally named Morris after the Methodist Bishop, but was changed to Vermont to avoid confusion with nearby Morse Street.[23]
+* Vestal Street — named after virgin nuns.
+* Villa Avenue — named to commemorate Brigadier General John J. Pershing's Pancho Villa Expedition of 1916.
+Two streets over is Pershing Avenue.
+Virginia Avenue — Was previously named Home Street
+* Washington Street — named after United States President George Washington
+* White Road — Charles White, magistrate of Pueblo of San Jose[30] during the handoff from Mexico to the Republic of California.
+* Wilson Avenue — named after United States President Woodrow Wilson and was located at the intersection of the "Open Air Arena" on the Alameda.
+* Winchester Boulevard — indirectly after Sarah Winchester, for building her home along this road, which became the famed Winchester Mystery House after her death.
+* Woz Way — named after Apple Inc. co-founder Steve Wozniak.
+After donating the money and refusing the naming rights to the San Jose Children's museum the city honored him by renaming the street in front of the museum after him
+* Yosemite Avenue — named after Yosemite National Park
+* Zanker Road — named after William Zanker, who owned a large section of the Alviso District